Angels of Flight Canada: History

-Air Medical Transport
+Air medical transport

-Since its inception, Angels of Flight Canada has employed aeromedically trained RNs, paramedics and physicians and has successfully transported thousands of patients on private and commercial planes.
+Since its inception, Angels of Flight Canada has employed aeromedical trained RNs, paramedics and physicians and has successfully transported thousands of patients on private and commercial planes.
 Clients are referred from private inquiries, hospitals, insurance companies and government departments, such as Canada Border Services Agency and Canadian Foreign Affairs.

-HALO Membership
+HALO membership

-On January 24, 2015 Angels Of Flight released a new type of membership that bridges the gap left by travel insurers.
-With 26 years experience in Air Ambulance service it was suiting to have a proactive card that stores all your vital information in times of crisis.
+On January 24, 2015, Angels Of Flight released a new type of membership that bridges the gap left by travel insurers.
+With 26 years experience in Air Ambulance service, it was suiting to have a proactive card that stores all your vital information in times of crisis.
 A one of kind travel medical information card that connects your information with medical professionals worldwide in case of illness or injury.

-Education and Consulting
+Education and consulting

 In 1993, an education division, Exodus Academy, was established to provide aeromedical education programs to health care and aviation professionals.
 In 2007, the Exodus Academy held the Challenges of In-Flight Safety conference.
 In May 2010, an online training program, Exodus Air and Medical Studies, was initiated to make aeromedical training more readily accessible.